 - In a mixing bowl whisk the egg yolks with the sugar until the mixture turns a pale yellow color and thick ribbons fall from the whisk.

-- Add the vanilla and the Amaretto and mix.
+- Add the vanilla and the Amaretto and mix for a minute.

 - Transfer the mascarpone mixture to another bowl.